Table of Contents

 setup.exe /download download.xml

 Because of the size (a few GBs), this might take a little while.
 Grab a coffee in the meantime.

-When the download is complete, have a folder called Office.
+When the download is complete, a folder called Office has been created, containing the latest version of Office 365 ProPlus.
 Place this under Files in the solution directory.

-If you browse to FilesOfficeData you can see the build version, which can be useful to know when deploying different Update Channels.
+If you browse to the update path Files\Office\Data, you can see the build version, which can be useful to know when deploying different Update Channels.
 Go to https://docs.microsoft.com/en-us/officeupdates/update-history-office365-proplus-by-date for a full list of build numbers for Office 365 ProPlus.